carternewt/Dawei_RNA/README.md

 You can then go on to filter this dataset by values in various columns, such as pulling out DEGs that have a log~2~FC value greater than 0.5 `A1_col24_deg_df <- A1_col24_deg_df[A1_col24_deg_df$logFC > 0.5, ]`.

 That's then pretty much the gist of it!

+[Analysis4.R](https://github.com/carternewt/RNA_Seq/blob/bb6a2e8fda857e53349267003fb3abe3f78c2da8/Analysis4.R) is practically the exact same as [DEG_analysis.R](https://github.com/carternewt/RNA_Seq/blob/e26113fcea9ee407c6ba793deff1a47117249c11/DEG_analysis.R) except it contains file path changes that cater to working on the Sapelo servers.
+Getting an R script to work on the Sapelo servers takes some time to explain.
+It is only really necessary when you need the computing power (in which, doing this particular analysis, the script encodes demanded more computing power).
+If you have an interest in learning how to do this, I can try to put together a workflow explaining how to set this up.